 Switzerland is a bit of a mystery to most people in Europe and maybe even around the world.
-But one thing is for sure, the Swiss, and Switzerland is famous for quite a few things.
+But one thing is for sure, the Swiss, and Switzerland is know for quite a few things.

-In this post, I want to take a look at the obvious ones, which maybe most of you know, and some of the less obvious ones which are worth a look!
+In this post, I want to take a look at the obvious ones, which may be most of you know, and some of the less obvious ones which are worth a look!

-Although to be fair, within Europe there is one other – Belgium, although you will never hear a Swiss admit that there is an alternative to Swiss chocolate.
+There is one other – Belgium, although you will never hear a Swiss admit that there is an alternative to Swiss chocolate.

 What else can you make with milk besides amazing chocolate?
 Cheese!

-The banking industry is not what it used to be though.
 The laws protecting secrecy, and tax evasion have changed a lot lately, meaning lots of people have pulled their money out of Switzerland.
 And the big banks here are far below their lofty heights of pre-2009.

-I personally did not know the exactfull history of this, but Switzerland has been neutral (and not involved in any wars) since 1815!
+Switzerland has been neutral (and not involved in any wars) since 1815!
 Now that is amazing for a country right in the center of two world wars.

 It might also surprise you to learn that Switzerland is not involved in any UN peace-keeping missions and was not even a part of the UN until 2002.